Dr Jose Estevez

 Our Practice Manager is Karen Bishop.

 As part of our philosophy to offer the highest standard of care to all members of the community, Hampstead Health Family Practice Bulk Bills all patients.
 Hampstead Health Family Practice is a Bulk Billing Practice however, there are several services that do no attract a Medicare rebate.
-These services include but are not limited to: Pre-employment medical examinations and reports Commercial driving licence assessments.
+These services include but are not limited to: Pre-employment medical examinations and reports Commercial driving license assessments, some skin procedures.

 Due to their personal nature, no results will be discussed over the phone (with exception of INR results for patients on anticoagulants).
 Patients are requested to make a follow up appointment with their doctor.